Modification Date: 2017-08-08 11:23:45

 Well, actually they are not exactly the same.
 This is 80% Alberta Slip and 20% frit.
 But the frit on the left is Ferro 3195 and on the right is 3134.
 By comparing the calculated chemistry for these two we can say that the likely reason for the difference is the Al2O3 content.
 Frit 3134 has almost none whereas 3195 has 12%.
 Al2O3 stiffens the glaze melt, that impedes crystal growth.
 But it stabilizes the melt against running during firing.
 Frit 3195 has more boron, so the one on the left should be running more.
 But it actually runs less.
 Why?
 Again, because the increased Al2O3 is stiffening the melt.

-This is the standard Plainsman L3954D white engobe recipe with the 10% Zircopax switched for Raw Umber.
-The result is a very dark, rich, ultra-gloss brown (almost black).
+This is the standard Plainsman L3954D white engobe recipe with the 10% Zircopax switched for Burnt Umber.
+The result is a dark, rich, ultra-gloss brown (almost black).
 The engobe is applied inside and half-way down the outside.
 The mug on the left is glazed inside and out with the base GA6A Alberta Slip cone 6 recipe (but uses Ferro Frit 3195 instead of 3134).
 The one on the right has the same glaze on the outside but the G2926B clear transparent on the inside (it is micro-bubbling).
+This engobe works even better with a black stain.

 Out Bound Links